danieljameskay/danieljameskay.github.io/_posts/2019-08-30-Streaming state changes with Kafka Connect and KSQL.md

 icker)
 ```

-Then we can run an KSQL command to verify that the Table is being populated with data.
+We can run an KSQL command to verify that the Table is being populated with data.
 The first column from the left is the `timestamp` and the second column in is the key which is the `CurrencyId`.

 ```
 ksql> select * from ticker_table;